Advertisements on Chihuahua notes - Banks, currency exchange and brokers

 'SONORA EXCHANGE/Cambio de Dinero Mexicano al major Tipo/Avenida G No. 711 Douglas, Ariz.', known on $5 dos caritas

-The Sonora Exchange And Commission Company had offices at Morley Avenue, Nogales, Arizona in late 1915Nogales Daily Herald, 23 October 1915.
+The Sonora Exchange And Commission Company also had offices at Morley Avenue, Nogales, Arizona in late 1915Nogales Daily Herald, 23 October 1915.

 Mobridge, South Dakota